marcelhoffs/input-switcher/README.md

 ***--usagePage 0xFF00***
 ***--open***
 ***--length 7***
-All thes options are just defaults, you can ignore those
+All these options are just defaults, you can ignore those

 ***--send-output 0x10,0x01,0x09,0x1e,0x01,0x00,0x00***
 This is the important part, because this command tells which device to do what.